 Super Convenient Potato-Cheese Yeast Rolls are deliciously laced with chewy Cheddar cheese.
 Make the night before, refrigerate, and bake when convenient.

 This recipe is written to be mixed in a bread machine.
 See the notes at the end of the recipe for instructions on how to make this bread by hand or with a stand mixer.

-After all the craziness of this week, a new yeast roll recipe seems interesting for Easter dinner.
+After all the craziness of this week, a new yeast roll recipe sounds interesting for Easter dinner.
 I think they will complement the spiral-sliced ham from Costco that has become our Easter tradition.

 How to shape Super Convenient Potato-Cheese Yeast Rolls:

 If you make this and enjoy the recipe, it would help me and others if you would return to this post and leave a rating (on the recipe card itself underneath the picture).
 Although always appreciated, no comment is required.
 Thank you for visiting!
 Paula